DarraghClarke/QMebhBot/README.md

 > A GitHub hobby project built with [Probot](https://github.com/probot/probot), aims to gamify a project, for people who want that kind of thing

+Currently it creates a leaderboard as a new Issue, and as people comment/open PR's/ create issues, it awards them points and places these points on the leaderboard.
+It also stores information as metadata on this leaderboard so if the bot goes offline it can get the metadata back when it relaunches.

 ## Setup

 ```sh